 - Park entrance fees

-American and Canadian students are not required to obtain a visa for this trip.
+- US Citizens are not required to obtain a visa for entry to Costa Rica.
 Students of other nationalities should confirm visa requirements on the Costa Rica Embassy website.